gpfei/python-acsmx2/README.md

-# python-acsm2
+# python-acsmx2
-A Python wrapper of acsm2 from Snort
+A Python wrapper of acsm2 from [Snort](https://github.com/jasonish/snort)

 #### Requirements
 - Python 3.5 + (Earlier versions have not been tested.)